• Skip to primary navigation

 Jump To Recipe

-Vibrant Lemon Polenta Cake is a delicious, elegant, gluten-free dessert.
-Simple and refined.
-The perfect way to end a meal.
+Easy Lemon Polenta Cake recipe for a delicious, elegant, gluten-free dessert.
+It is simple and refined, the perfect way to end a meal.

 This flourless cake is made with cornmeal and almond flour.
 Topped with a sweet and tart lemon syrup and a dusting of icing sugar.
 By far the best polenta cake we have ever eaten.